benmillar-quant/benmillar-quant/README.md

 - 👋 Hi, I’m @benmillar
-- 👀 I’m interested in coding as it relates to trading and finance, predominantly using python as my preferred language for data analysis.
+- 👀 I’m interested in coding as it relates to investments, trading and finance, predominantly using python as my preferred language for data analysis.
-- 🌱 I’m currently learning MQL4 (C++) as i am currently building an automated trading system based upon a chart indicator strategy.
+- 🌱 Also familiar with MQL4 and Pinescript langauges after building an automated trading system.
 - 📫 You can reach me at benmillar11@hotmail.co.uk or by phone on +447539270324

 <!---